Sign in As:

 • the central part of the image remains maximally visible;

-• vertical space is used more effectively than horizontal.
+• vertical space is used more efficiently than horizontal.

 • do not place text along the left or right edges;

-• do not use small fonts that become unreadable on a smartphone;
+• do not use a small font that becomes unreadable on a smartphone;

 • do not place important elements in the corners of the image.

-Therefore, when creating a cover, you should always focus on the central part of the image and leave margins at the edges so the design remains integral regardless of the device.
+Therefore, when creating a cover, you should always focus on the central part of the image and leave margins at the edges so that the design remains coherent regardless of the device.

-Even when using the correct cover size, part of the image may be cropped on different devices.
-That is why when creating a design, it is important to focus not only on the overall size but also on the so-called safe zone.
+Even when using the correct cover size, part of the image can be cropped on different devices.
+That is why, when creating a design, it is important to focus not only on the overall size but also on the so-called safe zone.

-Safe zone – this is the central part of the cover that is guaranteed to remain visible on both desktop and mobile devices.
-All key elements should be placed within this area: text, logo, heading, CTA.
+Safe zone – is the central part of the cover that is guaranteed to remain visible on both desktop and mobile devices.
+All key elements are placed within this area: text, logo, heading, CTA.

-For a 1640×856px cover, the central zone of approximately 1640×662px is considered safe.
-In this area, the probability of cropping is minimal regardless of the device.
+For a 1640×856px cover, the central area of approximately 1640×662px is considered safe.
+It is in this area that the probability of cropping is minimal regardless of the device.

 In practice, this means that all important content should be kept closer to the center both vertically and horizontally.